Skip to Content

 It also gave her the confidence to apply to a shark and ray field camp in Tampa.
 “I learned how to long line, and I learned how to gillnet there, and I was able to begin identifying species local to the Tampa Bay region,” she says.
 “It was so invaluable, because that’s the kind of stuff I do now.
 I didn’t know it back in the time – I was like, ‘This is so much work.
 It’s so hard.
 I don’t want to do it.’
 But I realized with that experience: OK, field work is great.
 It’s fun to be out on the boat.
 It’s fun to work with sharks, gather all the data.”

 But Jackson didn’t just want to collect data; she wanted to share it.
 This passion for collecting and communicating environmental research made her an excellent candidate for the NOAA Hollings Scholarship, which she earned her sophomore year.
 The scholarship provides $19,000 for academic expenses and a paid summer internship that provides scholars with hands-on, practical experience in a NOAA-related field.
-More than 70 USC students who have received the prestigious national scholarship since it was started in 2005.
+More than 70 USC students have received the prestigious national scholarship since it was started in 2005.

 Jackson knew she wanted to work with sharks, and her tenacity led her to the National Marine Fishery Service in Panama City Beach, Florida, and she spent her Hollings Scholarship summer internship analyzing sandbar sharks’ stomach contents.
-A change in the sharks’ eating habits could alert scientists to other changes in the marine ecosystem, and since COVID 19 had led to a backlog of specimens, Jackson was encouraged to study as many as possible.
+A change in the sharks’ eating habits could alert scientists to other changes in the marine ecosystem, and since COVID-19 had led to a backlog of specimens, Jackson was encouraged to study as many as possible.
 “Honestly, it was really fun,” she says.
 “I loved it.”

 The school of fish